xp4xbox/Puffader/README.md

 For more information please refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki).

-### Building File To .exe, Using Persistence, ett.
+### Building File To .exe, Using Persistence, etc.

 Please refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki).